jaanga/jaanga.github.io/cookbook-html/templates/website-via-github-api/readme.md

 ### 2016-08-04 R6

 * Add limited ability to display file with name supplied by location.hash
-* Add link to here in sbout menu
+* Add link to here in about menu
 * Change style of contents div
 * Tweak breadcrumbs
 * Add folder icon